New Mobile App Data

 Fortunately for developers thinking about making a game, Apsalar’s Big Data Lab has gathered insights on some 400M unique active devices to help developers make better decisions and figure out what genres of game app developers should be making more of in order to maximize revenue.

 For this report, we examined data on millions of in-app purchases.
 Our goal is to try and inform developers with knowledge on which game categories are most effective at driving in-app purchases and how engagement correlates to purchase events.

-Our data shows Strategy, Trivia, Adventure, Family, and Role Playing games have the highest propensity for in-app purchases.
+Our data shows Strategy, Trivia, Adventure, Family, and Online Pokie Games have the highest propensity for in-app purchases.
 Also noteworthy is the significant drop-off between the top 5 and the bottom 5 categories, as the “Simulation” category has generated about half as many in-app purchases as the “role-playing games” category.
 One more interesting data point on the above is how low “Action” games rank in terms of in-app purchases.
-The shift from predominantly casual games on mobile to more hardcore games (i.e., Infinity Blade, Rage of Bahamut, etc.) has driven some companies, who previously pioneered casual games to consider building a hardcore, action game.
+The shift from predominantly casual games on mobile, especially for people who prefer to play games for real money, to more hardcore games (i.e., Infinity Blade, Rage of Bahamut, etc.) has driven some companies, who previously pioneered casual games to consider building a hardcore, action game.
 This data suggests that companies looking to expand beyond casual games should actually consider strategic, role-playing games as viable alternatives.

 The next piece of data we looked into was average daily session length by app category.
 This data shows us how long users have been spending on average per day inside these games.